North Alabama cheer teams compete at UCA National High School Cheerleading Championship

 Sparkman Jr. Varsity placed second in the JV Co-Ed Division on Sunday.

-Athens High School placed third in Super Varsity Division 2 on Sunday.
+Athens High School placed third in Super Varsity Division II on Sunday.

-James Clemens Varsity placed second in Super Varsity Division 1 and placed sixth in Varsity Gameday.
+James Clemens Varsity placed second in Super Varsity Division I and placed sixth in Varsity Game Day.

 Email a picture and information to news.department@whnt.com to be added to the article.